apache/usergrid/stack/README.md

 ## Building

+First, build the [Java SDK](https://github.com/apache/usergrid-java) as the stack uses this as a dependency for some modules:

+    mvn clean install -DskipTests=true

-From the command line, go to the usergrid directory and type the following:
+From the command line, go to the usergrid `stack/` directory and type the following:

     mvn clean install -DskipTests=true